lbo462/course-notes/arm/arm.md

 ### RRC CONNECTED

 Being in the RRC CONNECTED state means that the connection has been successfully completed.
-It means that you might be calling someone (maybe Nicole) or that you're scrolling social network on your 4/5G forfait.
+It means that you might be calling someone (maybe Nicole) or that you're scrolling social network on your 4/5G package.

 > The connections holds while data waits in the up-link or down-link buffer.
 When no data is to be sent, an **inactivity timer** starts.
 When the timer gets to zero, the RRC disconnect and the MS returns to the state RRC IDLE.

 #### UPLINK trafic

-Now, an uplink is to consider on two channels **DTCH** (*Dedicated Trafic Channel*) and **DCCH** (*Dedicated Control Channel*).
+Now, an uplink is to consider on two channels **DTCH** (*Dedicated Traffic Channel*) and **DCCH** (*Dedicated Control Channel*).

 The DTCH is the channel where all your data goes though.

-On the other side, the DCCH is the channel where controls trafic goes though.
-It gives informations about the buffer state (on the RAN side), the channel quality (of the downlink seen by the UE) and the quality of the other channels on the neighbor cells (see the [territory division section](#territory-division)).
+On the other side, the DCCH is the channel where controls traffic goes though.
+It gives information about the buffer state (on the RAN side), the channel quality (of the downlink seen by the UE) and the quality of the other channels on the neighbor cells (see the [territory division section](#territory-division)).
 With this information, the BSC knows how much blocks are required for the data it need to transmit and can adapt the modulation.

 > When the channel quality is low, the BSC changes the modulation with more redundancy